Ariane Rustichelli: ‘The interests of the Swiss Abroad got more attention before the pandemic’

 A.R.: I don’t think it’s a question of a lack of interest, but rather a change in expectations and ways of socialising.
 Today, people are looking for more direct and instantaneous exchanges, often via social networks, which have transformed the way we communicate.
 Swiss Abroad meet up less often than they used to, often for a special event such as the August 1 celebrations.

 In a more unstable world, with growing geopolitical tensions, the Swiss Abroad contact us above all when they are facing difficulties.
 We’re also finding that in times of distress, people are more demanding and impatient, demanding a faster response with ever-better quality.
-This is also forcing us to rethink the way we work with the Swiss community abroad
+This is also forcing us to rethink the way we work with the Swiss community abroad.

 SWI: Are the OSA’s operations and structure able to meet these new demands?